HOUSE FIRE RISK

 There are other options that can make a meaningful difference, if enclosing your eaves isn't economically feasible:

-Windows can be upgraded—replacing vinyl frames with aluminum frames and installing two tempered glass panes.
-However, these structural retrofits are very costly and may only delay failure under extreme radiant heat.
+Windows can be upgraded—replacing vinyl frames with aluminum and using dual tempered glass—but these retrofits are costly and may only delay failure under extreme heat.

-Post-wildfire damage assessments and laboratory testing consistently show that maintaining at least five feet of noncombustible space along the sides of the home and around decks—and spacing vegetation from five to thirty feet—provides significant risk reduction during high-wind ember events.
+Research shows that maintaining at least 5 feet of noncombustible space around the home and spacing vegetation 5–30 feet away significantly reduces risk during wind-driven ember events.

-Windows are the highest risk structural feature in Serrano because:
+Windows are among the highest-risk structural features in Serrano because:

 Windows